 The subsections below discuss estimated or measured groundwater extractions for each management area.
 High-capacity extraction wells are not metered in Tri-Valley but are in the Owens Lake and Owens Valley management areas.
 While the majority of metered pumping comes from LADWP wells that are reported to the OVGA, additional pumping occurs from public or private entities (e.g., City of Bishop, mutual water companies, Crystal Geyser).
 The OVGA has initiated a well registration program that requires all groundwater pumpers in the portions of the Basins over which the OVGA has authority (excluding de minimus users, who are encouraged to voluntarily register their wells) to report their groundwater use (see Section 8).
-The deadline for submitting well registration and reporting forms is April 1, 2024, and therefore this report does not quantify all known groundwater extractions in the Owens Valley and Owens Lake management areas are likely very small relative to the reported volumes, so their inclusion in future GSP annual reports is expected to have minimal impacts.
+The deadline for submitting well registration and reporting forms is April 1, 2024, and therefore this report does not quantify all known groundwater extractions in the Owens Valley and Owens Lake management areas are likely small relative to the reported volumes.
 Reported groundwater extractions for the Basins in WY 2022 totaled 98,326 AF (Table 2).